donniebreve/touchcursor-linux/README.md

 4. Update the config at /etc/touchcursor/touchcursor.conf

 # Thanks to
-[Thomas Bocek](https://github.com/tbocek): check him out and thanks for the starting point.
+[Thomas Bocek, Dvorak](https://github.com/tbocek/dvorak): Check him out and thanks for the starting point.
+Good examples for capturing and modifying the keyboard input in Linux, specifically Wayland.
-[Martin Stone, Touch Cursor](https://github.com/martin-stone/touchcursor): wonderful project for cursor movement when coding.
+[Martin Stone, Touch Cursor](https://github.com/martin-stone/touchcursor): Wonderful project for cursor movement when coding.

 # Special note
 This application works under Xorg and **Wayland**